Government of the Federally Administered Tribal Areas: Political Agents

 Each Agencies of the Federally Administered Tribal Areas was administered by a Political Agent (PA), assisted by a number of Assistant Political Agents (APA), Tehsildars (administrative head of a tehsil) and Naib Tehsildars (deputy tehsildar).

 The Judicial System

 All civil and criminal cases in FATA were decided under the Frontier Crimes Regulation 1901 by a jirga (council of elders).
 Residents of tribal areas had, however, right to approach the FATA Tribunal challenging a decision issued under the 1901 Regulation.

 Merger with KP

-The FATA was merged into province of Khyber Pakhtunkhwa by Parliament thorough 25th Amendment to Constitution of Pakistan that was approved in 2018.
-Under 25th Amendment following changes took effect:
+The FATA was merged into province of Khyber Pakhtunkhwa by Parliament thorough the 25th Amendment to Constitution of Pakistan that was approved in 2018.
+Under the 25th Amendment the following changes took effect: